scality/vaultclient/EXAMPLES.md

     // Email address for 'canonicalId1', Can also be 'WrongFormat' or 'NotFound' result.message.body['canonicalId1'];
 });

 ```

-### Get canonical ids
+### Get canonical IDs

 For this route, you don't need to set up the accessKeyId and secretKey of
 the client.
-The following example show how to get canonical ids of accounts from their
+The following example shows how to get canonical IDs of accounts from their
-email addresses :
+email addresses:

 ```js

 client.getEmailAddresses(['email1', 'email2'], {
     reqUid: 'some-request-id', // Request id to trace request in logs (optionnal) }, (err, result) => {